SUSAN TREGONING PHOTOGRAPHY

 Swinging Bridge at Tishomingo State Park

 The park was established in the 1930s as part of the New Deal.
-There are 13 miles of hiking trails, camping, fishing, and rocking climbing here.
+It has 13 miles of hiking trails, camping, fishing, and rock climbing.

 One of the park’s historic exhibits is a restored 1840s log cabin set in a wooded area with a boulder-strewn brook and outdoor well.